HemantGTX950/Portfolio/Readme.md

 Step 2:

-First of all create a list of projects by adding ProjectName, ProjectDescription and ProjectLink and mind that you should use the <b>Project</b> as a type of list.
+Then create a list of DeveloperProfiles by adding ProfileLink & Icon and mind that you should use the <b>DeveloperProfile</b> as a type of list.

 ```